0xC0000054/sc4-query-ui-hooks/README.md

 ### Advanced Query Tool Tips

-These tool tips is accessed by holding `Control + Alt + Shift` when hovering over an appropriate item.
+These tool tips are accessed by holding `Control + Alt + Shift` when hovering over an appropriate item.

 #### Flora